 (MORE: Contemplating Holden’s 2014 World Cup chances)

 After being examined both in the field and on the sidelines, Holden was replaced by Mikkel Diskerud.
 The former Houston Dynamo midfielder, who has undergone two surgeries on this left knee in the last two-plus years, could be seen on the bench with his head in his hands before walking to Solider Field’s locker room.

 From Bolton’s web site:

-Head of sports performance Mark Leather said: “We’ve got the scans and the results will be analysed by our specialists.
+Following a detailed scan on Monday evening, the club can announce that Stuart Holden has been diagnosed with a torn anterior cruciate ligament in his right knee …Holden will now consult with both the club’s and the national side’s medical staff to formulate a treatment plan.Head of sports performance Mark Leather said: “We’ve got the scans and the results will be analysed by our specialists.
 We can then put an action plan in place over the next week to ten days when the initial swelling reduces.”